-When William Sargent and a group of like-minded friends established Framestore in 1986, few could have predicted how successful the visual effects company would be.
+When William Sargent (on the right above) and a group of like-minded friends established Framestore in 1986, few could have predicted how successful the visual effects company would be.
 With clients ranging from big Hollywood studios to major brands such as Coca-Cola, Volkswagen and Nokia, Framestore continues to churn out high-end images for high-end clients in the film, music, advertising and design fields.

 Born in Ireland but raised in Brazil where he was taught by American nuns, William Sargent returned to his homeland and enrolled in Clongowes in 1968.
 Upon graduating, Sargent read Business and Law at Trinity College and was particularly taken by the commercial aspect of the course.
 Using some newly acquired entrepreneurial skills to pay his way through college, Sargent tapped into the music industry and began to rent out sound equipment to parties and touring bands including Van Morrison and Thin Lizzy.
 With a degree under his belt in 1978 Sargent opted to travel for a time before ultimately settling in the UK where he met some interesting people in an electronics company based in Cambridge.